solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1alpha1.global_service.md

 <a name="networking.enterprise.mesh.gloo.solo.io.GlobalServiceSpec"></a>

 ### GlobalServiceSpec
-A GlobalService creates a new hostname to which services can send requests.
-Requests will be routed based on a list of backing traffic targets ordered by decreasing priority.
-When outlier detection detects that a traffic target in the list is in an unhealthy state, requests sent to the GlobalService will be routed to the next healthy traffic target in the list.
-For each traffic target referenced in the GlobalService's BackingServices list, outlier detection must be configured using a TrafficPolicy.<br>Currently this feature only supports Services backed by Istio.
+A GlobalService creates a new hostname to which client workloads can send requests.
+Requests will be routed based on either a list of backing traffic targets ordered by priority, or a list of locality directives.
+Each traffic target backing the GlobalService must be configured with outlier detection using a traffic policy.<br>Currently this feature only supports Services backed by Istio.

 | Field | Type | Label | Description |